 Q – What should I expect during a consultation for mastopexy?

 During the consultation for mastopexy, Dr. Vitenas will go over your complete medical history, take the time to understand your goals, and answer all of your questions.
-You will see pre-op and post-op photos of previous breast lift patients, and computer imaging will be used to help you visualize your own personal results.
+You will see pre-op and post-op photos of previous breast lift patients.
 Dr. Vitenas will discuss reasonable and expected outcomes, and explain the details of the procedure including the technique, the recovery, the risks, the costs, and financing options.

 Q – Where is the surgery for a breast lift performed?

 Dr. Vitenas performs the surgery for mastopexy at Houston Surgery Center, an outpatient facility conveniently located in the same building as Vitenas Cosmetic Surgery.

 Q – What is the price for a mastopexy (breast lift) surgery?